happysheep0719/Sean-s-Cheat-Sheet/algorithms/classic-problem-with-multiple-solutions.md

 ### Place to put the Chair I

+We want the sum of distances from the chair to all the equipments is the shortest

+Assumptions

 - 4-connected grid, cost = 1
-- 8-connected grid, cost = sqrt(2) - cannot use Manhattan distance if we have obstacles
+- 8-connected grid, cost = sqrt(2)
+- cannot use Manhattan distance if we have obstacles

+Solutions

 - Solution 1
     - for for every possible chair location (x,y) {